-The power of attorney can go into effect upon your incapacity or any other trigger event you specify.
-A power of attorney does not need to go through any additional legal proceedings.
-Individual states can have various power of attorney laws.
-So, consider becoming familiar with your state's specific regulations in order to make a more informed decision.10
+The power of attorney can go into effect upon your incapacitation or any other triggering event you specify.
+The person with power of attorney may not need to go through any additional legal proceedings.
+Individual states have various power of attorney laws.
+So, consider becoming familiar with your state's specific regulations to make a more informed decision.